-If you aren’t interested in the full package, you can uncheck the features you don’t want to import.
-In our case, we wanted to import all the goals in the package.
+If you’re not interested in the full package, you can uncheck the features you don’t want to import.
+In our case, we wanted to import all the goals from the package.

 After verifying the settings, click on “Select a view” at the top.
 The dropdown contains all the Analytics accounts you can access.

 Select the view you wish to use the specific reports on and click the blue “Create” button at the bottom.
 Your brand new package will be imported and you can locate it depending on its type.
 Custom dashboards and reports can be found in the “Customisation” menu:

 Imported goals will act as if you created them yourself and can be seen in any report that includes a goal view.

 Here are the Google Analytics report examples that could help you bring more sales and leads to your website.

 This package of Google Analytics goals contains 11 goals that your WooCommerce store might want to track.
 The included goals help you track how many customers have:

 The “Order Placed” and “Placed Order” goals aren’t strictly duplicating one another, as there might be instances when one of the two goals won’t register an order, for example when the /order-received/ page fails to load.
 It’s worth having both of the goal types.